-After damaging the GPIO port on our raspberry pi while designing a new solar monitoring system we decided that it might be a good idea to build a buffer/level translator to protect the GPIO pins from over voltage and ESD spikes.
-The board would need to protect all of the data pins we normally use which are i2c, SPI and UART, it would also need to work at all of the data rates which those pins can support.
+After damaging the GPIO port on our raspberry pi while designing a new solar monitoring system we decided that it might be a good idea to build a buffer/level translator to protect the GPIO pins from overvoltage and ESD spikes.
+The board would need to protect all of the data pins we normally use which are i2c, SPI and UART, it would also need to work at all of the data rates that those pins can support.
 Protection for the other GPIO pins would also be useful in case we want to connect anything directly to the Raspberry Pi without using a serial bus.
-Support for 5 volt logic would also be a bonus as some of the devices we use do not support 3.3V.
+Support for 5-volt logic would also be a bonus as some of the devices we use do not support 3.3V.

 When we first developed our ADC Pi expansion boards we found a problem with testing them on the Raspberry Pi.
 The ADC Pi has two 10uF smoothing capacitors and plugging the board into the Raspberry Pi when it was switched on would cause a voltage drop as the capacitors charged, this would in turn reset the Raspberry Pi.
 To get around this a 470uF capacitor was fitted into the buffer board, this would store enough energy to allow the capacitors on the ADC Pi to charge without dropping the voltage on the Raspberry Pi.